dev-sheikh-ali/pico-microphone/README.md

-# USB Microphone with Raspberry Pi Pico
+# Creating a USB Microphone with the Raspberry Pi Pico 🎤

 This project transforms a Raspberry Pi Pico into a USB microphone using a PDM microphone, enabling the Pico to capture audio data and transmit it over USB to any connected computer.

+This project  leverages the Programming I/O (PIO), Direct Memory Access (DMA), and Universal Serial Bus (USB) capabilities of the boards RP2040 microcontroller (MCU) on the pico

 ## Prerequisites